Name: Ban on Using Animals for Cosmetics Safety Testing

 animals for cosmetics testing, if no action is taken again this session, it is

 up to individual states to act.
 California, New Jersey and New York already

-have state laws in place and Massachusetts is considering the adoption of
+have state laws in place, and Massachusetts and Vermont are considering the

 ask your state legislators to consider introducing a bill in your state to